sam-ayo/detect-microphone-activity/README.md

 # Microphone activity detector on macOS

-Uses [CoreAudio](https://developer.apple.com/documentation/coreaudio) to detect when the microphone is being used.
+Uses [CoreAudio](https://developer.apple.com/documentation/coreaudio) to detect when microphone is being used.

 Pipes `active` and `inactive` to STDOUT depending on whether microphone is being used or not.